malwaremily/awesome-security-blogs-and-news/README.md

-# Awesome Security Blogs 🕶️
+# Awesome Security Blogs & News 🕶️

 A curated list of awesome security blogs plus other written and audio resources.